Yves97/Yves97/README.md

 ### Glad to see you here! 🤩 &nbsp;

-I'm Yves, Front End & Mobile Developer from Côte d'Ivoire, passionate about programming & design
+I'm Yves, Software & Mobile Developer from Côte d'Ivoire, passionate about programming.

 - 🔭 I’m currently working on many projects
 - 🌱 I’m currently learning Algorithm to solve problems